Disability Determination - Non Sequential Evaluation Process (SEP) Approvals

 Note: The Apple Health manual provides an overview of programs listed here Overview: long-term services and supports program administration chart | Washington State Health Care Authority

-Note: If a client is functionally eligible for DDDS services, they meet non-SEP criteria.
+Note: If a client is functionally eligible for DDCS services, they meet non-SEP criteria.
 To qualify for DDCS services someone must have a condition (listed in WAC 388-823-0015 ) that started before age 18, expected to continue indefinitely, and results in substantial limitations which meets the definition in WAC 388-449-0001 for a condition lasting at least 12 months or expected to result in death.

 NGMA